jocafamaka/nagmapReborn/README.md

 # NagMap Reborn Introduction

 NagMap Reborn is an initiative to improve the original project NagMap which according to his own description is an "... super-simple application to integrate Nagios or Icinga with Google maps.
 The integration aims to visualize current status of network devices on aerial photography images.
-It also aims to give administrator basic information on devices to do further investigation of their status, such as links to MRTG and Smokeping pages of respected devices."
+It also aims to give administrator basic information on devices to do further investigation of their status..."

 ## New Features